gamblevore/speedie/Documentation/VM.md

 * Branching (1 vs 2)
 * Loop specific instructions do in (1 vs 3-4).

-**Only needs approx-150 instructions (once finished).
-I have 122 so far but SIMD is missing.
-ARM needs over 1000!**
+**Only 122 different instructions so far.
+Hopefully won't increase much.
+ARM has over 1000!**

+Also simple to decode.
+Instructions are 4-bytes each, except for instructions from 0 to 31.
+In this range, they take either 8 or 12 bytes, depending on if the instruction index is odd or even.
+(This should help make it faster if ever turned into physical hardware.)

 ### Inbuilt ASM-Viewer